FloWuenne/fusion-benchmarking-scripts/03_setup_pipelines/README.md

 ### 2. Add your workflow to the Launchpad

-You will need to complete the configuration for each of the workflows before you can add them to the Launchpad with details specific to your workflow.
+Now that you have confirmed your seqerakit setup is working and added the hello world pipeline, you will need to complete the configuration for each of your custom workflows before you can add them to the Launchpad with details specific to your workflow.

 1. Navigate to the `pipelines/` directory.
 2. Open the `example_workflow_A_fusion.yml` file and edit the details for your workflow in a text editor.
 Specifically, at the minimum you will need to set the following details: